Inside LinkedIn’s New Flagship | WSJ Open Office

 positioned at table height that reframe to better show the speaker. – So it makes it a little bit more like you're sitting at the table. – [Adam Falk] And cameras that help make the physical digital.

-See also Coworking Space Jakarta Timur 9 Coworking Space Di Jakarta Dengan Daily Pass Terjangkau
+See also Sewa Coworking Space Jakarta Sewa Coworking Space Di Tangerang, Jawa Barat

 – When folks are actually